Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 [**Progression**](#progression)

 These can't be missed and will be naturally unlocked by just playing through the game.
-While doing these, you should also go for the extras achievements, as this is the best opportunity to get them out of the way and to also get ready for the rest of the set.
+While doing these, you should also go for the Miscellaneous achievements, as this is the best opportunity to get them out of the way and to also get ready for the rest of the set.

 Most importantly, you can decide to start on Nightmare Mode, the highest difficulty in the game.
 Despite the increse in difficulty, it is still manageable enough to get through the game.
 And besides, all of the challenge achievements will require this difficulty anyway.